SJECollins/pixels-arcade/README.md

 Actually mainly structered using Monkey Run logic, I did look at the Coding With Adam tutorial above to figure out how to shoot bullets for this.

 A wave-based, top-down shooter using HTML5 canvas and JS.
 Zombies spawn in the fog and chase the player around the screen, and you shoot them to survive.
 More zombies spawn per wave.
 So far there's no true win condition, theoretically you could play it forever??
 Would probably break.
+Added mobile controls that sort of work, haha.

 May revisit to fix collision.
 There's a little bit of weirdness with the bullet collision at the moment.